 5G networks will bring new functional splits between the baseband and radio.
 Some of the split options under discussion at the 3GPP are shown below.

-The industry seems to be converging on the following towards a split 2+split 7 architecture for the NG-RAN:
+The industry seems to be converging on a split 2+split 7 NG-RAN architecture:

 - Control Unit (CU) hosts RRC and PDCP layers in a telco cloud.

 - Data Unit (DU) serves the RLC, MAC, and parts of the PHY layer.

 - Radio Unit (RU) handles the digital front end (DFE) and the parts of the PHY layer.